-That’s right!
-In 1816, the year Frankenstein was born, a global phenomenon caused a change in the weather so severe, it became known as the “Year Without a Summer”, a.k.a.
+In 1816, the year Frankenstein was created, the polar ice cap began to melt and a global phenomenon caused a change in the weather so severe, it became known as the “Year Without a Summer”, a.k.a.
 “Eighteen Hundred and Froze to Death.”

 1816’s cold summer was the most significant meteorological event of the nineteenth century, and to be alive during its 3-year duration almost anywhere in the world, meant to be hungry.
 Now THAT was some serious climate change!
 True story.